1LV1/1LV1.github.io/_pages/personal-statement.md

 <li> Studying the properties of single-electron pumps (SEPs) with the transport characteristics of multiple quantum dots.</li>
 <li> Advancing the alignment technique of 3D top-electrodes integration, enabling the precise control of energy level for various devices.</li>
 <li> Quantum simulation of the dynamic AC-driven SSH model utilizing STM hydrogen depassivation lithography technique.</li>
-<li> Experimental realization of the critical phase utilizing silicon quantum dot systems.
+<li> Experimental realization of the critical phase utilizing silicon quantum dot systems.</li>
 </ul>

 To comprehensively enhance my experimental proficiency, I actively engaged in learning and successfully completed application tests involving various micro-nano machining equipments, such as the step profiler, lithography machine, laser direct writing system, and SEM.
 <br><br>
 Additionally, alongside my experimental research, I devoted considerable effort to acquiring and honing my skills in Python programming, enabling calculations for simple quantum mechanics problems.
 For instance, I successfully calculated the energy spectrum of the static SSH model, a significant model for topological insulators, and further elucidated the quasi-energy spectrum and transport properties of the dynamic AC-driven SSH model.
 Besides, recent works include completing a chapter on the simulation of one-dimensional spin chains using STM technology in the atomic manufacturing textbook edited by Professor Song Fengqi of Nanjing University.